nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 Visualization: matplotlib, Seaborn, others

-Models/Analysis
+Models and further analysis

 ---

 # Environment

-Jupyter notebooks: good for interactive analysis, presentation, sharing

-PyCharm/other IDEs: for writing scripts that run without your intervention

 ---

+## Jupyter notebooks
+good for interactive analysis, presentation, sharing

+## PyCharm/other IDEs
+For writing scripts that run without your intervention

+---

-# Other Details
+## Other Details

 Python 3 (3.6)